alan412/ev3hub/README.md

 #Disclaimer
 This is from reverse engineering the EV3 format.  (which could change at any time) There is absolutely **NO** promise made that your data will be ok.
 It has not been thoroughly tested.
-This is in progress and being developed.
-If you want a more stable one, go to the original work mentioned above.
-This is an *EARLY* early, **EARLY** alpha release.
-It will break.
-If you are uncomfortable setting up python libraries to run and running your own webserver, back away slowly now....

 #Known Issues
-A few known problems:
+The only known issues at this time.

 1. Very little verification and worthless errors
-2. If you forget your password, then you are up the creek without a paddle.
-I haven't put in the "forgot password" yet.
-3. Right now, items are put into cookies, but not in any kind of secure way
-4. the UI is ugly and is as bare bones as I could justify for testing
-5. I have only tested this on my mac, and only with a few dummy files.
+2. Almost no help file

 #To Run
+This is available at http://beta.ev3hub.com

+If you want to run your own server, use virtualenv and the requirements.txt file to get the needed Python bits.

+* For Debug: python ev3hub.py development.conf
-python ev3hub.py
+* For 'Production': python ev3hub.py production.conf

-It will put a webserver on port 8000 on the machine you run on
+It will put a webserver on port 8080 on the machine you run on

-#Setup
-This uses python 2.7.
-It uses a few packages: cherrypy, mako, passlib, zipfile, json
+#Issues
 Issues?
 Please open them on the github project at https://github.com/alan412/ev3hub